SharePoint/sp-dev-docs/docs/scenario-guidance/Security.md

 ---
 title: Security
-description: Outlines how SharePoint supports security for user access at the website, list, list or library folder, and item levels. ms.date: 02/07/2018 ms.localizationpriority: medium
+description: Lists resources about how SharePoint supports security for user access at the website, list, list or library folder, and item levels. ms.date: 02/07/2018 ms.localizationpriority: medium
 ---